lobrylab/PitViper/README.md

 ### Installation

-Then, we need to install PitViper dependancies.
-To facilitate dependancy management, a Conda YAML file containing all dependancies have been created and can be used along with `Mamba` to automatically install dependencies: `pitviper_env.yaml`.
+Then, install PitViper dependancies.
+To facilitate dependancy management, a Conda YAML file containing all dependancies have been created and can be used along with `Mamba` to automatically install all dependencies: `pitviper_env.yaml`.

 Furthermore, `install_PitViper_env.sh` is a bash script created to perform this step in one command: